 The S6 Pure shines in all of the surface cleaning tests picking up a very high percentage, which I’ll share below.

-You’ll notice that it scored 100% in six of the tests.
-The lowest scores were on coffee grounds, perhaps because it is grounded coffee beans.
+You’ll notice it scored 100% in six of the tests.
+The lowest scores were on coffee grounds, perhaps because of its fine nature.